West Bank Banksies, Walls and Sweet Child Jesus: a Day in Bethlehem

 If I could go back, I would try to arrive at the checkpoint at the crack of dawn next time and visit the Church of the Nativity as early as possible to avoid the crowds.
 It’s less than 10km from Jaffa Gate to the checkpoint, so a taxi shouldn’t cost much.

-I had a 2011 Bradt Guide* and information from the net through WiFi in pretty all public places which was more than enough.
-The Bradt Guide does not include the Palestinian Territories and is well out of date regarding prices and accommodation options, but a new edition (minus Palestinan Territories!) is due out in summer 2018.
-Lonely Planet * includes the Palestine Territories and a new edition is out in summer 2018.
+I used an older edition this Bradt Guide* and information from the net through WiFi in pretty all public places which was more than enough.
+There is a separate Bradt Guide* for Palestine, but it is nearly ten years since its publication.
+The Lonely Planet Guide*includes the Palestine Territories and a new edition came out in summer 2018.
 I generally prefer Rough Guide * as it’s often stronger on history and culture and has more diverse accommodation and dining options, but its Israel and Jerusalem guidebooks don’t look like they have been updated in the last few years.
 If you prefer a smaller, slimmer and more up to date guide book and are visiting Tel Aviv and Jerusalem only, try the 2019 Lonely Planet Pocket Guide to Jerusalem and Tel Aviv*.

 Here is a lovely video of a crowd-free Nativity Grotto.